teal-finance/rainbow/README.md

 But Rainbow cannot currently use this fix, since it is an indirect dependency of a dependency of a dependency of…

+### 🏗️ Workaround

-If you need to run the CLI with Go-1.19 you use the following:
+If you need to run the CLI with Go-1.19, use the following:

     go run github.com/teal-finance/rainbow/cmd/cli@latest

-or

-  cd rainbow           # go to the Rainbow source code go run ./cmd/cli     # build and run the CLI
+or replace "`go build`" by "`go run`":

+    cd rainbow
+    go run ./cmd/cli

 For the web server, we recommend using our [`Dockerfile`](./Dockerfile),